Travels with Daniel Moore:

 Not that you need an excuse to visit Hawaii, but if you do, the Hawaii Pacific Rim Pickleball Cup is a darn good one.
 The first annual edition of this tournament was held in mid-June on Oahu and had 400+ players from around the world competing.
 Hawaiians love a good party, and the atmosphere, pop-up tents with homemade food, and friendly people made it feel like one big Luau.

 Having visited Hawaii to teach every year until the start of the pandemic, it was amazing to see how far pickleball has come on the islands.
 Although there are unfortunately few dedicated courts, this tournament was a big statement to the state government that pickleball brings in tourists and is here to stay.
 I heard talk of the University of Hawaii hosting the tournament next year, which would be another step up.
+As for the audience, if they want to spice things up, they can bet on bos88.

 I extended my trip to Hawaii, visiting the “Garden Island” of Kauai to do clinics and explore locations for Pickleball Trips.
 Kauai is definitely off the beaten path compared to Oahu.
 There are hardly any bars or restaurants on the island.
 But for a relaxing getaway away from it all, Kauai is hard to beat.
 The Kauai Beach Villas where I taught even have their own multi-use pickleball courts, and Pickleball Trips is thinking about organizing a trip there.
 Let us know if you are interested.